floledermann/stimsrv/README.md

 stimsrv (*stim*ulus *s*e*rv*er) is a system for running browser-based psychological experiments and user studies.

 To try stimsrv, check out the [stimsrv examples repository](https://github.com/floledermann/stimsrv-examples).
-To implement your own experiment, you can start with the stimsrv template example (coming soon).
+To implement your own experiment, you can start with the stimsrv experiment template (coming soon).

 ### Defining & running experiments

 Experiments in stimsrv are implemented in JavaScript.
-Therefore, a single codebase defines both the user interface (which runs in a client, usually a web browser) and the flow of the experiment (which runs on a server, which potentialy controls and coordinates multiple clients).
-Stimsrv experiments can encompass multiple computers and laptops, mobile devices, older and simple devices and printed media, all controlled from a single experiment definition.
+Therefore, a single codebase defines both the user interface (which runs in a *client*, usually a web browser) and the flow of the experiment (which runs on a *server* (hence the name *stimsrv*), which potentialy controls and coordinates multiple clients).
+Stimsrv experiments can encompass multiple computers and laptops, mobile devices, older and simple devices, and printed media, all controlled from a single experiment definition.